fluent/fluent-bit-docs/pipeline/outputs/stackdriver_special_fields.md

 ```

 ### Use Cases
-**1. If the subfields are emtpy or in incorrect type, stackdriver output plugin will set these subfields empty.** For example:
+**1. If the subfields are empty or in incorrect type, stackdriver output plugin will set these subfields empty.** For example:
 ```text
 jsonPayload {
     "logging.googleapis.com/operation": {